 Start uTorrent Server by executing the following command.

 utserver -settingspath /opt/utorrent-server-alpha-v3_3/

-Do not exist from the terminal, leave as it is.
+Do not exit from the terminal; leave as it is.

 Navigate your web browser to the following address.